waatm/decaf-compiler/README.md

 ## Implementations
 ### Lexical and Syntax Analysis
 In project 1 and 2, the compiler used Flex and Bison to handle lexical and syntax analysis and built an abstract syntax tree (AST) as output.

+Specifically, in project 1 the compiler used regular expressions to recognize different token types and in project 2, types for all the terminals and non-terminals and the production rules based on the context free grammars for decaf language were defined.
 ### Semantic Abalysis
-In project 3, the compiler performs semantic analysis to conduct scope checking and type checking.
-The program will print out appropriate error messages for the violations.
+In project 3, the compiler performed semantic analysis to conduct scope checking and type checking.
+The program would print out appropriate error messages for the violations.

+A polymorphic `Check()` method was built in the AST classes.
+The semantic analyzer would do an in-order walk of the tree, visiting and checking each node.

 ### Code Generation
-Once all error checking is done, the compiler generates three-address code (TAC) as intermediate representation (IR), and emits MIPS assembly code.
-The MIPS assembly code can be executed with the SPIM simulator.
+In project 4, the compiler would traverse the AST agian and use another polymorphic function `Emit()` to generate three-address code (TAC) as intermediate representation (IR), and move forward to emit MIPS assembly code.

+### Register Allocation and Optimization
+In the final project, the goal was to improve the back end and optimize the codes the compiler generated.
+Note that in project 4, only 2 of 18 available general purpose registers were used in the provided source code.
+In project 5, there was another pass in the compiler to perform dataflow analysis, specifically live variable analysis to help improve the register allocation scheme.

+The compiler would traverse the generated TAC code, construct the control flow graph (CFG) in each function and compute the live variables at each program point.
+The compiler would then take as input the IN, OUT and KILL set generated in the previous step, build the interference graph and apply *Chaitin’s k-coloring algorithm* on the graph.
+Hence, each TAC instruction would be either assigned a register or spilled into memory.